justinlietz93/Apex-CodeGenesis/README.md

 ### Use any API and Model

+Apex offers unparalleled flexibility, supporting a wide array of the latest AI models through numerous providers and local setups:

+*   **Cloud Providers:** OpenRouter, Anthropic (Claude), OpenAI (GPT models, including latest releases), Google (Gemini models), AWS Bedrock, Azure OpenAI, GCP Vertex AI, Mistral AI, DeepSeek, Qwen (Alibaba). *(Provider list based on current dependencies/configuration options)*.
+*   **Local Models:** Ollama, LM Studio.
+*   **OpenAI-Compatible APIs:** Connect to any API endpoint adhering to the OpenAI standard (e.g., LiteLLM, custom endpoints).
+*   **VS Code Language Model API:** Integrates with models provided directly by VS Code itself (e.g., Copilot).

-Apex supports API providers like OpenRouter, Anthropic, OpenAI, Google Gemini, AWS Bedrock, Azure, and GCP Vertex.
-You can also configure any OpenAI compatible API, or use a local model through LM Studio/Ollama.
-If you're using OpenRouter, the extension fetches their latest model list, allowing you to use the newest models as soon as they're available.
+Apex stays current: If you're using OpenRouter, the extension automatically fetches their dynamic model list, giving you immediate access to the newest models as they become available.

-Apex has been thoughtfully crafted to support the best of any model, focusing on the strengths of each provider and allowing them to have full utility of their own native tools and structured output when possible.
-Models without native tool calling are still fully supported thanks to the Apex universal agent system.
+Apex has been thoughtfully crafted to bring out the best of each provider model, leveraging native features like **structured output** and **tool calling** when available.
+For models lacking native tool support, Apex provides a **high-quality universal tool system**, ensuring broad compatibility and powerful capabilities across all supported models.

 The extension also keeps track of total tokens and API usage cost for the entire task loop and individual requests, keeping you informed of spend every step of the way.

 ### Dynamic Persona Switching & Autonomy

-Leveraging its **Neuroca** persistent memory to maintain task context, Apex offers fine-grained control over its operational style and autonomy level:
+Leveraging its **[Neuroca](https://github.com/Modern-Prometheus-AI/Neuroca)** persistent memory to maintain task context, Apex offers fine-grained control over its operational style and autonomy level:

 -   **`apex.agent.dynamicPersonaMode`**:
     -   `off`: No dynamic persona is used.
 Relies solely on static custom instructions.